 - All other submissions should be in .docx format and attached to the email, with your name and the title as the file name.

 - Up to five (5) pieces may be submitted simultaneously, within one email, for consideration.
 No multiple submissions, please.

 - Add a short description in the body of the email, by title, for each submission.

 - Font size 12, Times New Roman (or Times), single spaced, is appreciated.

-We look forward to admiring your art and photos and reading your rituals, recipes, stories, songs, and poems.
+We look forward to admiring your art and photos and reading your rituals, recipes, stories, and poems.
 Thank you for sharing in our excitement to shine on Brigid with this unique spotlight!

 Cairelle and Laura